What is Orthorexia Nervosa? Obsessions with Food 101

 2. Behaviors that disrupt daily life.

-There are many negative health effects of orthorexia… some psychological, some physical.
-Let’s chat about the potential psychological effects of orthorexia first…
+There are many negative health implications and side effects of orthorexia nervosa… some psychological, some physical.

 Due to the compulsive nature of the eating behaviors and the mental preoccupation, it is very emotionally taxing.
 It can substantially impact social, academic, and vocational functioning.
 People with orthorexia often tie their self-worth to how well they stick to their healthy eating habits, and it can be nearly all they think about.

-If you’re struggling with orthorexia, speak with a licensed therapist.
+If you’re struggling with orthorexia or extreme food fear, speak with a licensed therapist.
 Consider using the 80/20 rule to bring more balance into your daily life.
 You can learn more about that here: 80/20 Rule: Healthy Balance with Diet and Exercise.

 While in outpatient treatment, a psychotherapist might use cognitive behavioral therapy (CBT) to address the perfectionism and irrational thought patterns of someone with orthorexia.
 Exposure and response prevention (ERP) may also be beneficial in that it could reduce the OCD behaviors associated with ON.

-Final Thoughts: What is Orthorexia Nervosa?
-Obsessions with Food 101
+Final Thoughts on What is Orthorexia Nervosa and Food Fear?

 Let me know your thoughts and key takeaways in the comments below!